-Out of all the varieties of wild mushrooms, wood blewit is near the top of the list when it comes to popularity and preference.
+Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

-Not only this, but their strong flavor with a distinct warm orange or wine-gum aroma can turn out to be a real winter treat for all mushroom lovers.
+Also, their strong flavor with a distinct warm orange or wine-gum aroma can be a real winter treat for all mushroom lovers.

 Most common in the United Kingdom and Europe, wood blewits can also be found in temperate parts of North America.

-So, if you would like to give wood blewit foraging a shot, this informative guide is for you.
+So, if you want to give wood blewit foraging a shot, this informative guide is for you.
 It covers everything that you need to know regarding wood blewits.

 Below we will give some tips on how to identify wood blewit mushrooms.
 But the information we provide below is only a starting point.
 NEVER consume any mushroom unless you are absolutely sure of its identity.
 Every year people die after consuming poisonous mushrooms.
 And with some species, just one mushroom is enough to kill you.